stavnstrup/nisp-wikimodel/README.md

 # What has not been implemented

-Two of the concepts *Catalog Items* and *Cover Documents*, which originally was part of the draft data model, have not been implemented.
-The main reason is lack of experience with the data modelling language, but also because these concepts are not part of the NISP XML implementation.
+The concept *Catalog Items*, which originally was part of the draft data model, has not been implemented.
+The main reason is lack of experience with the data modelling language, but also because this concepts wase not part of the NISP XML implementation.

 # TO DO